kai687/sphinxawesome-theme/docs/how-to/modify.rst

 #.
 Install the Python and JavaScript dependencies.

-   See :ref:`Setting up a development environment` for more information.
+   See :ref:`Set up a development environment` for more information.

 #.
 Make your change.